Data preview and distributed Splunk Enterprise

 Generally, you will want to put the configuration file in its own app directory on the target Splunk instance; for example,

 To distribute configuration files to other Splunk instances, you can use Splunk's deployment server or another distribution tool of your choice.
-To learn how to use the deployment server, read "About deployment server" and the topics that follow it.
+To learn how to use the deployment server, read the Updating Splunk Instances manual.

-Note: Splunk uses the source type definitions in
+Note: Splunk Enterprise uses the source type definitions in

 Specify the new source type in forwarder inputs

 Since forwarders (with the exception of the heavy forwarder) do not contain Splunk Web, you usually configure their inputs through the

 inputs.conf configuration file.
 When you specify an input in that file, you can also specify the input's source type.
 For detailed information on

 To tag a forwarder input with a new source type, you just add the source type to the input stanza in